Tobias-Brock/periodontal-modeling/README.md

 ## Usage

+The full documentation for `periomod` is available at [periomod-documentation](https://tobias-brock.github.io/periodontal-modeling/).

 ### App Module

 The periomod app provides a streamlined gradio interface for plotting descriptives, performing benchmarks, model evaluation and inference.